Academic Policies

 - Student sends written appeal via email to the office of the Executive Vice Dean or designee of the College within 5 business days of notification of violation of ethical or professional behavior.

-- The office of the Executive Vice Dean or designee if necessary may call the Vice Dean, Administration, Planning and Inclusion, the student’s faculty adviser if different from the Vice Dean, Administration, Planning and Inclusion, or another faculty member for fact-finding information about the case.
+- The office of the Executive Vice Dean or designee if necessary may call the Vice Dean, Enrollment Management, Student Success and Inclusion, the student’s faculty adviser, or another faculty member for fact-finding information about the case.

 - A letter from the office of the Executive Vice Dean or designee of the College will inform students of the final decision via email by attaching the formal letter in PDF format with return receipt.
 The following individuals will be copied: 1. the student’s adviser, 2. the Associate Dean, Student Affairs and Admissions, 3. the Vice Dean, Administration, Planning and Inclusion, 4. the Assistant Registrar, and 5.
 Respective Program Administrator.